Global search

 The registration period has closed.

 Group Members who failed to register before 14 March 2025 are ineligible to participate in this class action.
+This is true even if you registered in a different flex commission class action, or registered in the wrong class action by mistake.

-You are registered for the Esanda Car Loans (ANZ and Macquarie Bank) flex commissions class action if you completed the registration form on our website between July 2020 and 14 March 2025 in respect of this class action.
+You are registered for the Esanda Car Loans (ANZ and Macquarie Bank) Flex Commissions Class Action if you completed the registration form on our website between July 2020 and 14 March 2025 in respect of this class action.

 The SDS establishes the procedures for distributing the settlement sum to Eligible Group Members.